England is still in a national lockdown. You must stay at home, leaving only where permitted by law, and follow the rules in this guidance.

 - You cannot leave or be outside of the place you are living unless for one of the defined reasons set out on the government website

 - You can spend time in outdoor public spaces for recreation on your own, with one other person, or with your household or support bubble

 - Local outdoor exercise once per day is permitted with your household, support bubble, or one other person from another household

 - Clinically extremely vulnerable should shield

-    Click here to read official Government advice.
-This page sets out key FAQs to help you prepare for those changes.
+This page sets out key FAQs to help you prepare for these changes.

 You must stay at home.
 The single most important action we can all take is to stay at home to protect the NHS and save lives.